mailbox171/fctfoke-v04/readme.md

 Each VCN is a component.
 Variables for each component are generally defined (variables.tf) and assigned (terraform.tfvars) in the component root directory.

-In addition, the following scopes can be used, setting values in the proper file (values will OVERRIDE what is in the root directory).
+In addition, the following scopes can be used, setting values in the proper file, located in the designated directory (values will OVERRIDE what is in the root directory).

+See the repo directory structure for reference.

 ```
 GLOBAL                        -var-file=./../g.tfvars